-305. The issues of limited human resource capacity (both 308.
-While Samoa may have graduated from LDC to lower in numbers and capabilities) is an ongoing concern for a middle-income status, it will not graduate from being a SIDS like Samoa especially when looking at implementa-SIDS.
-The inherent vulnerabilities therefore will continue tion, data analysis and management.
-While significant effort to be a challenge to our SDG implementation efforts.
-From and relative success has been achieved in better integrating progress reports, we have shown resilience over time, the SDGs into the sectors and relevant policies and mechahowever it does not lessen the impact every time we are hit nisms, more capacity building is needed across the board to by natural disasters, and we anticipate increasing frequency ensure the sustainability and improvement in data analysis and impact of external economic shocks given the current to inform policies and actions for accelerated progress.
-This COVID-19 situation. will also mean getting experts to think outside their own area of expertise, ministry and sector when looking at the Measles and COVID-19 socio economic SDGs and related actions as well as reflect on the indivisiimpacts bility of these Goals.
+305. The issues of limited human resource capacity (both in numbers and capabilities) is an ongoing concern for a SIDS like Samoa especially when looking at implementation, data analysis and management.
+While significant effort and relative success has been achieved in better integrating the SDGs into the sectors and relevant policies and mechanisms, more capacity building is needed across the board to ensure the sustainability and improvement in data analysis to inform policies and actions for accelerated progress.
+This will also mean getting experts to think outside their own area of expertise, ministry and sector when looking at the SDGs and related actions as well as reflect on the indivisibility of these Goals.